 Obviously for each family, different activities will be at the top of their activity list.
 Both years we really enjoyed watching the Highland Games activities.
 For my parents and I it brought back memories of a Nintendo NES game that we had that featured the caber toss.

-I also recommend watching some of the Highland Dancing and Jousting.
+I also recommend watching some of the Highland Dancing.
 I also suggest walking around the entire festival to see the artisans and other demonstrations.

 Comments are closed.